packofparts/1294-Website/README.md

 Using Bootstrap
 ---------------
 We use [bootstrap](http://getbootstrap.com/) as a framwork and we pulled it into our project as a [subtree](https://help.github.com/articles/about-git-subtree-merges).
 We keep it in our `/subtrees/` along with any other projects that our website uses.
 You should make yourself familiar with bootstraps [built in styling](http://getbootstrap.com/css/), [formatting](http://getbootstrap.com/css/#grid), [javascript](http://getbootstrap.com/javascript/) and [components](http://getbootstrap.com/components/) before attempting a major change to the website.
-Whenever a change is made to the bootstraps LESS files, bootstrap must be [compiled using grunt](http://getbootstrap.com/getting-started/#grunt).
+In the past we would use [grunt](http://getbootstrap.com/getting-started/#grunt) but recently we have switched to using the [Less Compiler](http://lesscss.org/).

 0. Install [Node.js](http://nodejs.org/download/)
 1. Using command prompt, install grunt